masonw19/8-bit-CPU-Assembler/README.md

 * Simple assembler

 ## Screenshots

+#### 8-bit CPU circuit
 Shown below is the 8-bit CPU circuit in Logisim-Evolution.
 Each of the modules in the image have been made with logic gates.

 ![8bitcpu showcase](Screenshots/8bitcpu.PNG)

+#### Controller Module
+Shown below is what is inside the Controller module from the previous image.
+In here we have some logic gates as well as another module that is used for instrcution decoding.

 ![Controller showcase](Screenshots/Controller.PNG)